Testing: Placement, Examination for Credit & OPI(c)

 FLED candidates can consult the OPI Familiarization Manual for more information.

-Prior to Registering Online: You must confirm 2-3 available dates with the Proctor (Sonja Francois.)
+Prior to Registering Online: You must confirm 2-3 available dates with the proctor (contact TBD August 2021).
 These dates must be at least 10 (ten) business days from the first requested date.

 Information needed to apply online